THE PURPOSE OF STAGING

 THE REASON TO STAGE YOUR HOME

-You may be wondering; “Why should I Stage My Home?”
-My answer is simple – do it for the financial benefits!
+You may be wondering; “Why should I Stage My Home,?” much less than how should I stage a house” My answer is simple – do it for the financial benefits!
 Staged homes usually sell faster (on average in half the time that unstaged homes do), and homes that sell quicker usually sell for more money.

 According to a recent survey by the National Association of Realtors®; Homes that sold in the first 4 weeks averaged 1% more than the list price; 4 to 12 weeks averaged 5% less; 13 to 24 weeks averaged 6.4% less than list price; and 24 weeks averaged more than 10% less than list price.